AnirudhMathur12/cappuccino_c/README.md

-The point if writing this compiler was to understand how a compiler works on every level.
+The point of writing this compiler was to understand how a compiler works on every level.
 From tokenizing to emitting assembly.
 It took a lot of iterations and hard resets to finally get to a point where I built something remotely scalable.

 The compiler is nowhere near finished or in any shape to do anything.
 I built keeping the "Make First, Perfect Later" mindset and I have gotten to a point where I think I can see a refactor on the horizon.